How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Empirical Application

+\ee We compute the IRF estimates and the associated confidence bands for \textit{Feas} as described in Section~\ref{sec:feas.inference}.
+For \textit{NPLP}, the estimation procedure, including the blocked cross-validation bandwidth choice, is described in the Online Appendix.
+Since we do not report confidence bands for \textit{NPLP}, we use it primarily as a qualitative benchmark.

 {\textbf{Choice of State Variables.}\ } To capture state dependence in the impulse responses, we set $z_{t-1}$ to the cyclical components of industrial production and CPI.
-Rather than using the raw series, we use the detrended series to better capture the cyclical behavior of the economic states.
-The cyclical components are extracted from the log series using a Hodrick–Prescott filter with smoothing parameter $\lambda=14400$.
-Table~\ref{tab:nber.peak} reports the values of these state variables at three NBER peaks and troughs in our sample.
-For industrial production, the values at peaks are markedly higher than those at troughs.
-For CPI, peak values exceed trough values in the first and third cycles, whereas the opposite holds in the second cycle.
+Rather than using the raw series, we use detrended series to better capture the cyclical behavior of the economic states.
+To avoid look-ahead bias, we extract the cyclical components from the log series using a real-time Hamilton filter based on \citet{Hamilton2018}, with monthly lead length $h=24$ and lag length $p=12$, estimated recursively so the lagged state vector is constructed using only information available through $t-1$.
+The construction details are provided in the Online Appendix.
+Table~\ref{tab:nber.peak} reports the values of state variables at three major NBER peak--trough episodes in our sample: 1973--1975, 1981--1982, and 2001.
+Both industrial production and CPI are uniformly higher at peaks than at troughs across the three episodes.